-However, the commercialization of lab-grown meat faces several hurdles, including high production costs and regulatory challenges.
+the commercialization of However, lab-grown meat faces several hurdles. including production costs high regulatory challenges.
 As the technology matures and economies of scale are achieved, prices are expected to drop, making cultured meat more accessible to consumers.
 Moreover, as consumer acceptance of lab-grown meat grows, its market share may increase, contributing to the diversification of protein sources and reducing the environmental impact of meat production.